2084x/ytcli-guide/README.md

 Or this (Piped): `https://piped.kavin.rocks/feed/unauthenticated/rss?channels=UCs-QBT4qkj_YiQw1ZntDO3g`.

-2. Use YouTube's official RSS Follow the first method to find the channel ID (the unique string of random numbers and letters), then slot it into the example link below.
+2. Use YouTube's official RSS.
+Follow the first method to find the channel ID (the unique string of random numbers and letters), then slot it into the example link below.

 The link should look something like this: `https://www.youtube.com/feeds/videos.xml?channel_id=UCs-QBT4qkj_YiQw1ZntDO3g`.

-Currently Piped provides less information than YouTube and Invidious in it's feed.
+Piped feeds currently provide less information than YouTube and Invidious.

-Invidious also provides thumbnails, which neither Piped nor YouTube do.
+Invidious provides thumbnails, which neither Piped nor YouTube do.

 # Important Update
-As of Late 2022 YouTube has updated the way they deliver videos, making it troublesome to scrape channels.
-As of now, when a channel is scraped you will only get 30 videos.
-The current work around is to scrape a playlist of all uploads, which every channel has.
-To do this you will need to add the following lines to `~/.config/ytfzf/conf.sh` and use `--all-videos` with your aliases.
+As of Late 2022 YouTube has updated the way videos display on channel pages, making it troublesome to scrape them.
+Previously when a channel was scraped you would get all videos, but now you will only get 30 (the first page).
+The current work around is to scrape the channel as a playlist, since every channel has one for all it's videos.
+To do this you will need to add the following lines to `~/.config/ytfzf/conf.sh` and use the flag `--all-videos` with your aliases.

 ```sh
 #keeps track of whether or not --all-videos is used